jessimd/caravel-tinyrocket/README.md

 | :exclamation: Important Note            |
 |-----------------------------------------|

-## Please fill in your project documentation in this README.md file
+## TinyRocket / Skywater
+This project features a TinyRocket 32-bit RISC-V core generated in Chipyard and custom OpenRAM SRAMs.
+This project was hardened using SiliconCompiler with the SKY130B PDK and the build setup can be seen in the 'sc-tinyrocket' directory.

 Refer to [README](docs/source/quickstart.rst) for a quick start of how to use caravel_user_project